sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 - **Add `patterntype:structural`.** To activate structural search, add `patterntype:structural` to your query string.
 For example, `patterntype:structural 'fmt.Sprintf(:[args])'`

 - **The `lang` keyword is semantically significant.** Adding the `lang` [keyword](queries.md) informs the parser about language-specific syntax for comments, strings, and code.
 This makes structural search more accurate for that language.
 For example, `patterntype:structural 'fmt.Sprintf(:[args])' lang:go`.
-If omitted, we perform a best-effort to infer the language based on matching file extensions, or fallback to a generic structural matcher.
+If `lang` is omitted, we perform a best-effort to infer the language based on matching file extensions, or fall back to a generic structural matcher.

 - **Extra large repos are unsupported**.
 Extra large repositories, like the Linux kernel, are currently restricted from being searched.
 This is a temporary restriction that we will lift soon.

 - **Unsupported query syntax keywords.** The `case` keyword does not change the behavior of structural search.
-Structural search patterns are _always_ case-sensitive.
+Structural search patterns are always case-sensitive.

 - **Saved search are not supported.** It is not currently possible to save structural searches.

 - **Matching blocks in indentation-sensitive languages.** It's not currently possible to match blocks of code that are identation-sensitive.
-This is planned for future features.
+This is a feature planned for future work.

 ### Syntax reference

-We summarize the syntax for structural matching (based on [Comby syntax](https://comby.dev/#match-syntax)).
+We summarize the syntax for structural matching, which is based on [Comby syntax](https://comby.dev/#match-syntax).

 - `:[hole]` matches zero or more characters (including whitespace, and across newlines) in a lazy fashion.
-When :[hole] is used inside delimiters, as in `{:[h1], :[h2]}` or `(:[h])`, those delimiters set a boundary for what the hole can match, and the hole will then only match patterns within those delimiters.
+When `:[hole]` is used inside delimiters, as in `{:[h1], :[h2]}` or `(:[h])`, those delimiters set a boundary for what the hole can match, and the hole will then only match patterns within those delimiters.
 Holes can be used outside of delimiters as well.